 In an endpoint read type, a read of each plate well is taken in the center of each well, at a single wavelength or at multiple wavelengths.
-Raw data values are reported as optical density (OD), % transmittance (%T), or relative fluorescence units (RFU), or relative luminescence units (RLU).
+Raw data values are reported as optical density (OD) or % transmittance (%T).

 Kinetic Read Type